afrayed/UW-SAS/README.md

 # UW-SAS
-Code for various projects and research assistance work at UW in SAS (2011-2017)
+Code for various projects and research assistant work at UW in SAS (2011-2017)